0007ishav/Documentation/README.md

-If you're eager to learn jump directy to documentation ➡️ [Jump to Tools and Software Documentation](#tools-and-software-documentation)
+If you're eager to learn then jump directy to the documentation ➡️ [Jump to Tools and Software Documentation](#tools-and-software-documentation)
 # About Me